projectcontour/integration-tester/README.md

 ## Skipping tests

-If there is a skip rule (any rule whose name begins with the string "skip"), `integration-tester` will evaluate is for any results.
+If there is a skip rule (any rule whose name begins with the string "skip"), `integration-tester` will evaluate it for any results.
 If the skip rule has any results, the test will be skipped.
 This means that no subsequent test steps will be performed, but the test as a whole will not be considered failed.